 • DSS review the current supervisory structure (developed at the time of the ward-based system) and implement necessary changes to not only address the self-identified operational issues and inefficiencies, but also ensure optimally effective and efficient oversight of the grid-based garbage collection system.

 “The Administration’s April press release indicated DSS had done significant work in quantifying total savings, and in making plans to ensure continuous programmatic innovation and monitoring,” said Inspector General Joe Ferguson.
-“DSS should share that work with Chicagoans and the IGO.
-Ignoring official IGO inquiries does not make them go away, and blocking IGO access to City programs sets a remarkably poor example for other City employees.
+“DSS should share that work with Chicagoans and the OIG.
+Ignoring official OIG inquiries does not make them go away, and blocking OIG access to City programs sets a remarkably poor example for other City employees.
 Such behavior sends a signal to the public about the City’s commitment to transparency and accountability.”